djskipe/PacketTracerNoLoginScript/README.md

 HOW TO USE

-1) Install Cisco Packet Tracer
+1) Install Cisco Packet Tracer 8.2.2 from here: https://archive.org/details/packet-tracer-822-64bit-setup-signed

 2) Download my script and save it in desktop